 Anker Soundcore Space Q45 microphone demo (Windy conditions):

 How does the microphone sound to you?

 Should you buy the Anker Soundcore Space Q45?

 If the Soundcore Space Q45 doesn’t scratch your itch and you want something more compact, we recommend the Anker Soundcore Space A40.
-It’s another low-cost, high-value product from Soundcore with good noise cancelling.
-Plus, it costs just $99.99 at Amazon, and the bass response is much more consistent than the Space Q45.
+It’s another low-cost, high-value product from Soundcore with good noise canceling.
+Plus, it costs just $79 at Amazon, and the bass response is much more consistent than the Space Q45.

 What should you get instead of the Anker Soundcore Space Q45?

 For those willing to spend more for style points, we recommend the Jabra Elite 85h.
-This set of noise cancelling headphones has a water-repellant nano-coating that protects its internals from sweat, making it a viable workout headset.
-Unfortunately, this costs quite a bit more at $249 USD (currently $190.99 at Best Buy), but it’s a few years old, so patient listeners can wait for a deal to pop up.
+This set of noise canceling headphones has a water-repellant nano-coating that protects its internals from sweat, making it a viable set of workout headphones.
+Unfortunately, this costs quite a bit more at $249 (currently $190.99 at Best Buy), but it’s a few years old, so patient listeners can wait for a deal to pop up.
 What are you paying for when you get the Elite 85h?
 Well, you get a very comfortable design with spacious, plush ear pads and nearly invisible button controls.
 It folds up like the Sony WH-1000XM4 and is easier to transport than the Q45.

 Frequently asked questions about the Soundcore Space Q45

-Yes, the Space Q45 noise cancelling works in wired mode.
-You need to ensure the 3.5mm cable is plugged in, and then press and hold the noise cancelling button.
+Yes, the Space Q45 noise canceling works in wired mode.
+You need to ensure the 3.5mm cable is plugged in, and then press and hold the noise canceling button.